 Aggravated Assault with a Deadly Weapon (2nd degree felony)

 Where Can I Take the DWI Education Program Course in Tarrant County?

-As part of any DWI probation in Tarrant County, the judge will order that a person complete the DWI Education Program.
+As part of any DWI probation in Tarrant County, the judge will order that a person complete the DWI Education Class.
 Our Fort Worth DWI Attorneys are often asked to recommend that best facilities to complete DWI Ed.
-We have compiled a list of recommended facilities that offer the DWI Education program and included them on our DWI Education Program webpage.
+We have compiled a list of recommended facilities that offer the DWI Education program and included them on our DWI Education Class webpage.